GamrCorps/KTANE-Tutorials/ktane_git_setup/ktane_git_setup.md

 ![GitHub Repo link](https://github.com/GamrCorps/KTANE-Tutorials/raw/master/ktane_git_setup/images/3-github-repo-link.png)

 ### Modkit setup
-If you don't have the modkit installed yet, navigate to the folder you want to put it in.
+#### If you don't have the modkit downloaded yet, navigate to the folder you want to put it in.
  - **Linux/OSX:** Open a terminal.
 Type `cd [path/to/modkit/folder]`, substituting in the path to the modkit folder on your computer.
  - **Windows:** Navigate to the modkit folder.
 Right-click and select `Git Bash here`.